MrKai77/Export-unsigned-ipa-files/README.md

 3. Click on `Compress "Payload"` to make a zip file.
 4. Finally, rename the `Payload.zip` to `Payload.ipa`.

-### Congratulations, you have successfully crated a unsigned ipa file of your app!
+### Congratulations, you have successfully created a unsigned ipa file of your app!